Some easy-saving tips for the new University students.

 If you’re going to get it, get it as a student!
 Instead of £89 a year, it is £39!
 So much money is saved and the delivery is the bomb!
 I love it – and so my family who use it, mostly without asking first.
 You get next-day delivery, Amazon Prime Video – which is the same as Netflix but comes with this annual service – and the first 6 months are free.
 It is well worth it!

 Utilise the Student Discounts

 UniDays, the Concession prices at Cinemas.
 Flash the uni-card wherever you can!
 Particularly if you – like me – have to travel to museums and archives for University.
 You can get in free to these places all because you are in ‘education.

 In all likelihood, during your 3-4 years of university, you will need a prescription for something and it will cost you £8.40 for each prescription you buy.
 This does not include the pill or contraception, FYI.
 Filling out an HC2 form and actually sending it out (I kind of didn’t and I wish I did) could save you a lot of money!

 Food – so many ways to save!

-There are some tips to get you through when you’re searching through the cobwebs of your purse to find that 20p for the Fredo bar you’ve been craving since your 9am lecture!
+There are some tips on how to save money at university.
+Perfect for getting you through when you’re searching for a 20p for the Fredo bar you’ve been craving since a 9 am lecture!